Arta Muçaj

-Arta Muçaj (born December 24, 1977 is an Albanian actress from Kosovo.
+Arta Muçaj (born 24 December 1975) is an Albanian-born Australian actress, best known for her role as the villain Didi, a vulgar, mafia and drug addict woman in the drama-thriller series Njerëz dhe Fate.

 Biography

 Arta Muçaj studied drama at the Academy of Arts in Tirana, Albania, gaining a Bachelor of Arts in acting.
 She has performed at many national and international Theatre Festivals in Europe and elsewhere, including the Vienna Festival, Bonner Biennale 2000, Festival D'Avignon, Intercult, Bologna 2000, The Summer Ohrid Festival, Macedonia, The Festival of Budva, Montenegro, International Theatre Festival in Istanbul and International Theatre Festival in Cairo.
 She received Awards for Best Leading Actress for her role in The Father of A.Strindberg, for the National Theatre Festival of Macedonia and the International Theatre Festival of Kosovo.
+She has performed in several plays in Kosovo.